Catalonia Offensive: Retreat

 After the occupation of Barcelona, the Nationalist troops, tired from the long marches, slowed their advance but soon resumed their offensive, pursuing the retreating columns of Republican soldiers and civilians.
 On 1 February Negrín proposed, in the last meeting of the Cortes in the Figueres Castle, capitulation with the sole condition of respecting the lives of the vanquished and the holding of a plebiscite so the Spanish people could decide the form of government, but Franco did not accept.
 On 2 February the Nationalists entered Girona, arrived within 50 kilometers of the frontier on 3 February, occupied Figueres on 8 February and Rojo ordered the Republican troops to withdraw to the French frontier.
 Hundreds of thousands of Republican soldiers, women, children and old men marched to the French frontier on foot and on carts, buses and trucks through bitterly cold sleet and snow.
 Their retreat was covered by units of the Republican Army, which carried out hit and run attacks and ambushes.
 The Nationalist air force and the Condor Legion bombed and strafed the roads leading to France.
 On 28 January the French government announced that civilians could cross the frontier and, on 5 February, the Republican soldiers as well.
 Between 400,000 and 500,000, Republican refugees crossed the frontier, among them the president of the Republic (Manuel Azaña), the prime minister (Juan Negrín) and the chief of staff of the Republican Army (Vicente Rojo), as well the president of Catalonia (Lluís Companys) and the members of the Catalan government.
 Negrín returned to Spain on 9 February but Azaña and Rojo refused to return.
 By 9 February the Nationalists reached the frontier, and on the following day the last units of Modesto's Army of the Ebro crossed into France and the Nationalists sealed the frontier.

 Aftermath

 Military and political consequences

 With the fall of Catalonia, the Republic lost the second largest city of the country, the Catalan war industry and a large part of its army (more than 200,000 soldiers).
-On 2 February Azaña resigned and the same day France and the United Kingdom recognized the Francoist government.
+On 2 February Azaña resigned and on 27 February France and the United Kingdom formally recognized the Francoist government.
 Further military resistance became impossible and the war was lost for the Republic, despite the fact that 30% of Spain was still under Republican control after the offensive and Prime Minister Juan Negrín insisted that the Republic could continue to resist.

 The Catalonia autonomy was abolished.
 The Catalan language, the Sardana and Catalan Christian names were forbidden.
 All Catalan newspapers were requisitioned and the forbidden books retired and burned.
 Even the inscriptions on tombs in the Montjuïc Cemetery commemorating Durruti, Ascaso and Ferrer i Guardia were removed.